ankitbioinfo/NiCo_Documentation/docs/installation.rst

 Installation
 ============

-This section provides instructions on how to install Nico SC-SP on your system.
+This section provides instructions on how to install NiCo on your system.

 Prerequisites
 -------------